Peleg: "The earth was divided"

-Some Creationists interpret this verse to refer to the continent of Pangaea being split into the modern continents.
+Some creationists interpret this verse to refer to the continent of Pangaea being split into the modern continents, directly contradicting established scientific data that puts the breakup of Pangaea at approximately 250 million years before the present.

 Popularity of the name

 Peleg is a common first name and surname in Israel, also being the root lettering for sailing (lehaflig להפליג) and a military half-bivouac tent (peleg-ohel פלג אוהל).
 The meaning of Peleg in English is "brook", a little river.

 In popular culture

 Peleg is the name of one of the principal owners of the fictional whaling ship Pequod in Herman Melville's Moby-Dick (1851).
 The following actors have portrayed this character in film adaptations: